JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 ### Where to go for discussion and to find mentors

-Interested students are encouraged to [open an discussion in Images.jl](https://github.com/JuliaImages/Images.jl/discussions/new) to introduce themselves and discuss the detailed project ideas.
+Interested contributors are encouraged to [open an discussion in Images.jl](https://github.com/JuliaImages/Images.jl/discussions/new) to introduce themselves and discuss the detailed project ideas.
 To increase the chance of getting useful feedback, please provide detailed plans and ideas (don't just copy the contents here).